otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing/README.md

 ### Institution Router

-In the `routes/institution.js` file, add the following Code to protect the routes with the `jwtAuth` middleware.
+In the `routes/institution.js` file, add the following code to protect the routes with the `jwtAuth` middleware.

 ```javascript
 // Omitted for brevity